KelvinHere/Milestone-Interactive/README.md

 The website has a simple four colour design (two greens and two greys) for all text and backgrounds to avoid colour overload when playing the game.
 All of the variation in colour is to be used within the cards of the game.

+All fonts are displayed on a contrasting background for easy readability.

 The green header and footer are designed to frame the middle section of the page where the game will be played

 The grey middle sections are designed to be as mute as possible so when the game starts there is little distraction or interference from the background as the user is choosing cards.